 Each year the IRS makes inflation adjustments for several deductions, the tax rate schedules, and a host of other tax provisions.
-While Congress continues to debate several tax issues including estate and gift tax changes, the IRS moved forward with its annual inflation adjustments regardless.
-The inflation adjustments apply to tax year 2022 returns, which will be filed in 2023.
+The inflation adjustments apply to tax year 2023 returns, which will be filed in 2024.

 The IRS adjusted more than 60 tax provisions for inflation.
-Here are some of the key updates to keep in mind as you as you begin tax planning for the New Year and beyond.
+Here are some of the key updates to keep in mind as you begin tax planning for the New Year and beyond.

-The standard deduction rose $800 for married filing jointly to $25,900 for tax year 2022.
-Single taxpayers and married filing separately can take a $12,950 standard deduction if they choose not to itemize.
+The standard deduction rose $1,800 for married filing jointly to $27,700 for tax year 2023.
+Single taxpayers and married filing separately can take a $13,850 standard deduction, up $900 from the previous year, if they choose not to itemize.

 Alternative Minimum Tax

 The alternative minimum tax (AMT) exemption for tax year 2023 has risen $5,400 to $81,300 for individual taxpayers and by $8,400 to $126,500 for married couples filing jointly.
 The AMT begins to phase out at $578,150 for individual taxpayers and at $1,156,300 for those married and filing jointly.